JClarky/robotdev/README.md

 # Robot Development 2021
 Robot development repo

-Only edits files in main folder.
+Only edit files in main folder.
 Use deploy.exe to build and deploy to git.

-The robot has to build and compile the code itself as linux will not build 32 bit for some reason :( Windows simulatior also has to build itself for OS incompatability.
+The robot has to build and compile the code itself as my linux will not build 32 bit for some reason :( Windows simulator also has to build itself for OS incompatability.

 /main folder contains all raw code